 We're looking for anyone who is interested in our lifestyle and spiritual philosophy and who are looking to step back from modern life and experience peace of mind and heart.

-We require candidate to be willing to invest a minimum of one month taking part in the monastery's spiritual activities and to perform karma yoga/volunteer work mindfully in one of our departments of services about 25h/ week.
+We require candidate to be willing to invest a minimum of two months taking part in the monastery's spiritual activities and to perform karma yoga/volunteer work mindfully in one of our departments of services about 25h/ week.
 Obviously tho, you can leave anytime if you come to find that our place and practices aren't totally benefiting you.

 Most of the work here is basic house work: cleaning the main house and the cabins, and taking care of the animals.
 The other work is often gardening and construction based.